-Both Fred's grandfathers were musicians.
-Louis, on his mother's side, was a drummer; and Friedrich, on his father's side, was a pianist.
-Fred started taking piano lessons at a very young age, and moved to other type of keyboards in high school.
-He first traded his upright piano for a Yamaha PSR-47, later supplemented by a Korg X3 and entered the world of electronic music.
+Both my grandfathers were musicians.
+Louis, on my mum's side, was a drummer; and Friedrich, on my dad's side, was a pianist.
+I started taking piano lessons at a very young age and in high school, I traded my upright piano for a Yamaha PSR-47, later supplemented by a Korg X3.

-In 1997, with the creation of his first startup, Fred began a very long hiathus due to lack of time.
-It is only after he got divorced in 2012 that he went back in playing and composing.
+1997 marked the start of a fifteen years long hiathus, due to conflicting priorities and general lack of time, and it is only after I got divorced in 2012 that I went back to playing and composing.

-When Fred was a kid, there was always music on at home.
-His parents were very eclectic and made sure he listened to almost everything: jazz; blues; rock'n'roll; pop; and of course, a lot of classical music.
-On his own, he developped into a metalhead, and was listening to the likes of AC/DC, Iron Maiden, Whitesnake, Steve Vai, and many others.
+When I was a kid, there was always music on at home.
+My parents were very eclectic and made sure I listened to almost everything: jazz; blues; rock'n'roll; pop; and of course, a lot of classical music.
+On my own, I developped into a metalhead, and was listening to the likes of AC/DC, Iron Maiden, Whitesnake, Steve Vai, and many others.

-But throughout his life, some artists have really been influential when it comes to his own style.
-Since his early years, he had a fascination for the works of Jean-Michel Jarre, and especially his early research at GRM.
-Vangelis was another artist that influenced him, with his electronic symphonic style.
-Film score composers Hans Zimmer, Giorgio Moroder, and Jan Hammer played a crucial role in his musical development.
-Some of the artists Fred looks up to today include Tuomas Holopainen, from Nightwish and Jordan Rudess, from Dream Theater.
-He is an amazing keyboardist.
+But throughout my life, some artists have really been influential when it came to build my own style.
+Since my early years, I had a fascination for the works of Jean-Michel Jarre (and especially his early research at GRM), Vangelis, Kitarō, Andreas Vollenweider or Yanni.
+Film score composers James Horner, Jerry Goldsmith, Hans Zimmer, Giorgio Moroder, and Jan Hammer also played a crucial role in my musical development.